hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

 helm upgrade <your release name> . -f dc2-values.yaml
 ```

-### Step 6 - Ensure each datacenter can access the Load Balancers
+### Step 6 - Ensure Each Datacenter Can Access the Load Balancers
 Ensure that every Pod in dc1 can make requests to the load balancer IP from dc2
 and vice versa.